COVID-19 Updates

 The University follows up on all notifications made through the online campus reporting process.
 A case investigator from the Office of Environmental Health and Safety will follow up and conduct appropriate contact-tracing, and guidance is provided to the student via email after a report is submitted.
 The student can forward this email to the instructor as needed.

-Instructors should direct the student to submit an online reporting form which can be found on the Spring 2022 Updates/COVID-19 webpage.
+Instructors should direct the student to submit an online reporting form.
 Upon submission of the report, the student will receive an email of next-step guidance to help them determine how and when they can return to in-person activities.
 Students are guided to inform their instructor, and can share the email as needed.

 If the student needs to be absent, the APM 232 is the guiding policy for handling such absences.